 Here are some common terms related to fees:

 Monthly service fees: This is a fee that most banks charge to provide you with an account.
-However, most bank accounts often provide a variety of options to waive the monthly service fees, such as maintaining a minimum balance or signing up for direct deposit.
+However, most bank accounts often provide a variety of options to waive the monthly service fees, such as signing up for direct deposit or making a certain number of debit card purchases each month.

 Minimum balance: Deposit accounts may require you to maintain a minimum balance in the account to waive a monthly service fee.

 Additional fees: There may be fees for add-on services that increase your convenience.
 Common fees include charges for overdrafts or using another bank’s ATM.
 Most fees can be avoided depending upon how you manage your account.
-In addition to talking with your banker, you can ask for a guide, such as this example, to the basic fees.
+At Wells Fargo, your monthly account summary provides information about monthly service fees and how they can be waived.
+You can also ask your banker for a guide to basic service fees, such as this example.

 For accounts that earn interest, here are some common terms: